 - to start sending messages from flespi devices or channels to a third-party platform through a stream, subscribe it to these devices or channels and set the outbound protocol suitable for the target software.

 Below is the illustration of what streams are up to:

 Next, we consider three main implementations of flespi streams: MQTT, Wialon Retranslator, and HTTP.

 MQTT is one of the most widely used protocols for IoT.
 Currently, flespi streams support three MQTT-based implementations: Amazon Web Services, Thingsboard, and general MQTT.
 Here are some tips for each of them:

-- designed to subscribe for flespi devices. “mqtt_topic” parameter in stream configuration is used to deliver new messages from flespi registry devices
+- designed to subscribe for flespi devices. “mqtt_topic” parameter in the stream configuration is used to deliver new messages from flespi devices

 - you can find some advice on AWS IoT configuration here